Viewing Differences

 Difference between folders

-The builtin tools supplied with TortoiseSVN do not support viewing differences between directory hierarchies.
+The built-in tools supplied with TortoiseSVN do not support viewing differences between directory hierarchies.
 But if you have an external tool which does support that feature, you can use that instead.
 In the section called “External Diff/Merge Tools” we tell you about some tools which we have used.

 Comparing Folders

-Figure 5.21.
+Figure 4.29.
 The Compare Revisions Dialog

 The Compare Revisions Dialog